pulumi/pulumi-tool-cdk-importer/README.md

 pulumi plugin run cdk-importer -- -cdk-app /path/to/cdk/app -stack Stack1,Stack2
 ```

+To import directly into your currently selected Pulumi stack instead of generating an import file, combine `-cdk-app` with `-import`.
+You may also supply `-import-file` to emit an import spec alongside the in-place import (useful for auditing or future migrations).
+Note that `-local-stack-file` and `-keep-import-state` are not available when `-import` is set because the command uses the selected stack rather than a temporary backend, and the generated Pulumi program is written to a temp directory under the current working directory instead of the OS tempdir so you can inspect or reuse it.

 When `-cdk-app` is used, the tool performs the following steps:

 1.  **Bundled cdk2pulumi**: It extracts an embedded version of `cdk2pulumi` (a tool that converts CDK apps to Pulumi programs).